-As a kid I liked running.
-Our street that curved around a disused quarry that had an active train line running through and Tickhole Tunnel plunged through the rock.
+As a kid, I liked running.
+Our street curved around a disused quarry that had an active train line running through and Tickhole Tunnel plunged through the rock.

-The smooth asphalt took a sharp incline up to the busy main road, four lanes of traffic and a red stop sign.
+The smooth asphalt took a sharp incline up to the busy main road with four lanes of traffic and a red stop sign.
 From the house, up past the quarry to the stop sign and back was a perfect one kilometre.
+Sometimes my brother rode his Peewee Fifty motorcycle.

-I spent my childhood in that quarry.
-Sometimes with my brother riding his Peewee Fifty little motorcycle.
-Mostly by myself.
-Running with rabbits, climbing the scaffolding of creamy sandstone rocks, clambering up the flat concrete roof of the tunnel, watching the trains roar underneath me.
+Mostly I ran by myself.
+Running with rabbits.
+There were times I climbed the creamy sandstone rocks and clambered up the flat concrete roof of the tunnel, and watched the trains roar underneath me.
 I felt like I could have anything I set my mind to.
 That my creative power was vast.

 I last attempted running in 2006.
-After work at 5.30 I tied my shoelaces so I wouldn’t trip and ventured onto the local bike path.
-I’d had a relationship breakup and wanted to feel that power again — that surge of endorphins, the heart pumping, the lungs working like a machine.
+After work I tied my shoelaces so I wouldn’t trip and ventured onto the local bike path.
+I’d had a relationship breakup.
+I wanted to feel that power again — that surge of endorphins, the heart pumping, the lungs working like a machine.

 Ever since then, I’ve replaced running with walking (when I could walk).
 Stairs (up, easier than down).
 Bushwalks.
 Hiking.
 Some bike riding.
 Some half-paralysed swimming.
 That was my salve for a time.